maxwolf621/AZ/az-104/Test/Storage.md

     2. any dependencies between VMs,
     3. and the desired recovery point objective (RPO)
     4. and recovery time objective (RTO) for each VM.

+:memo: Replication
-- `[disk writes -> cache in source region -> target region -> generate recovery points]` During replication, VM disk writes are sent to a cache storage account in the source region, and from there to the target region, where recovery points are generated from the data.
+`[disk writes -> cache in source region -> target region -> generate recovery points]` During replication, VM disk writes are sent to a cache storage account in the source region, and from there to the target region, where recovery points are generated from the data.

+:memo: Apply a recovery point
-- `[What recovery points are used]` **In the event of a disaster or planned failover, a recovery point is used to restore the VM in the target region, allowing the business to continue operations without significant downtime or data loss**.
+`[What recovery points are used]` **In the event of a disaster or planned failover, a recovery point is used to restore the VM in the target region, allowing the business to continue operations without significant downtime or data loss**.

 :o: Hence, the correct answer is:
 - Create an RSV in the secondary region,
-- install and configure the Azure Site Recovery agent on the VMs, and design a recovery plan to orchestrate failover and failback operations.
+- install and configure the Azure Site Recovery agent on the VMs, and design a recovery plan to orchestrate `failover` and `failback` operations.

 :x: Create an RSV in the primary region, install and configure the Azure Site Recovery agent on the VMs, and design a replication policy to replicate the data to the secondary region is incorrect
 - because although this will replicate the data to the secondary region, it does not include the necessary steps to perform failover.
 You still need to create a Recovery Services vault in the secondary region, not the primary region, to perform failover.